vaughn-johnson/talkspace-scraper/README.md

 Make sure you're using the [correct version of node](https://github.com/nvm-sh/nvm) specified in `package.json`.
 If you are using mongodb, the collection `talkspace` does not need to exist a priori for the scripts to work.

 ### using `.env`
 Make sure you've followed the steps above to set up your `.env`, and then call `scrapeTalkspace`.
-If you have not defined a mongodb connection, feel free to use the `-f` flag to designate a specific file you want your data outputted to (e.g. `scrapeTalksapce -f output.json`).
+If you have not defined a mongodb connection, feel free to use the `-f` flag to designate a specific file you want your data outputted to (e.g. `scrape-talksapce -f output.json`).

 ### using command-line arguments
 ```
-$> scrapeTalkspace -h
+$> scrape-talkspace -h

-Usage: scrapeTalkspace [options]
+Usage: scrape-talkspace [options]

 Scrape your message history from Talkspace